DASV12/rosbag2pointcloud/README.md

 #### Output images
 *(insert comparisson original vs undistorted image)*

-In this stage all images are undistorted and contains the next information in their metadata:
+In this stage all images are undistorted and saved with the next information in their metadata:
 - Size: height x width
 - Focal length (mm)
 - Rosbag time (s)
 - GPS data: Latitude, longitude & altitude or (x,y) in meters from `/tf` map frame.

 #### Usage Instructions
-To use this pipeline, first set the configuration file `config_dataset.yaml` specifying all the needed parameters and then run `dataset_generator.py`.
+To use this pipeline, first set the configuration file `config_dataset.yaml` [config_dataset.yaml](main_folder/config_dataset.yaml) specifying all the needed parameters and then run `dataset_generator.py`.

 #### Dataset recording recomendations:
 <details>
-<summary>Show the list of recomendations</summary>
+<summary><b>Dataset recording recomendations</b></summary>

 - Take the images in an illuminated environment.
 - The higher the resolution of the images, the more detailed the reconstruction will be.